a2ikm/chromedriver_helper/README.md

     $ chromedriver_helper install

 This will install `chromedriver` to `~/.chromedriver-helper`.

+Note that chromedriver_helper doesn't use the platform specific directory like `~/.chromedriver-helper/linux64`, and place chromedriver just below `~/.chromedriver-helper` like `~/.chromedriver-helper/chromedriver`.
+This is different from original [chromedriver-helper](https://rubygems.org/gems/chromedriver-helper).

 If you want to tell what version of chromedriver is installed, run `installed` command: